QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 portfolioHeaderB1: Founder | Speaker | Author
 portfolioHeaderB1C: Anju M Dominic is a well accredited professional corporate trainer and consultant in the field of DevOps .
 She has conducted over 150+ hands-on workshops across different product and service companies.
 She is also a trainer/author across various training companies including PluralSight, Edureka, KnowledgeHut, etc. She is currently the Principal consultant and founder of QuadraLogics, a boutique training/consulting firm.
 Anju is well known for her contributions to technical articles which includes two books and several whitepapers in the field of software engineering.
 She is also a regular speaker for many DevOps and Agile conferences
 portfolioHeaderLink: https://www.youtube.com/embed/5V0ID_4lGWc?start=12

+Feature1H: "<span>What is</span> Use Case-based learning <span>?"

+Feature1: Usecase-based learning approach engages learners in a hands-on exercise of specific scenarios that resemble real-world examples.
+This learner-centric method helps learners gain not only the required knowledge but the key skill to apply the gained knowledge.
+Focusing on learning how to apply knowledge is essential for practical subjects like DevOps.
+In our 12 weeks DevOps Master Architect program we use Use Case-based learning technique.
+Our practitioner learns by exploring 200+ hands-on, real-life scenarios.

+Feature2H: "<span>The DevOps Master Architect Workshop is a </span>holistic, comprehensive program <span>that covers 15 most leading technology used across the DevOps spectrum.</span>"

+Feature2: This program spans 12 weeks which includes 8 weeks of workshops and 4 weeks for a capstone project.The program also includes 3 hours of dedicated LIVE doubt clearing sessions for every 6 hours of self-paced workshop content to ensure your doubts are cleared and you are confident on the subject.
+In order to ensure high quality, we only intake a maximum of 20 students per LIVE doubt clearing session

 CTAHead1: For more details reach out to info@quadralogics.com
 CTAHead2: